[Infographic] BOI Company Thailand

 Care should be taken to provide that all registered shares have been subscribed for, the promoters have handed over the business to the directors and payment of at least 25% of the total shares has been paid by the shareholders at a statutory meeting is held to transact the business with the presence of all promoters and subscribers.

 If the company falls under the definition of “foreign” (as defined in the Foreign Business Act [FBA]), it will normally be required to obtain Cabinet approval or a Foreign Business License prior to commencing operations.
-This is another step which is time and effort intensive – and most likely as a Foreigner with a BOI certificate – you would need to obtain a Foreign Business license.
+This is another step which is time and effort intensive – and most likely as a Foreigner with a BOI certificate – you would need to obtain a Foreign Business License.

 VAT & Tax Registration

 Furthermore – you would also need to apply for and obtain the company tax ID card and VAT certificate within 60 days of incorporation or the start of operations.
-Companies that have turnover in excess of 1.2 million baht must also register for VAT with the Revenue Department within 30 days of the date the annual turnover exceeded that threshold.
+Companies that have a turnover in excess of 1.2 million baht must also register for VAT with the Revenue Department within 30 days of the date the annual turnover exceeded that threshold.

 Restricted Foreign Ownership?